Jnana Yoga

 Also, Jnana Yoga can help a person to understand and improve one’s own personality.
 It helps the person to understand himself intellectually and to know the truth of life.
 Therefore, Jnana Yoga can also be considered as the path to attain salvation.

-Gyan Yoga is the second chapter of Shrimad Bhagavad Gita and is known as Jnana Yoga.
-In fact this second chapter is in a way a complete introduction to the whole Gita.
+Gyan Yoga is the second chapter of the Shrimad Bhagavad Gita and is known as Jnana Yoga.
+In fact, this second chapter is, in a way, a complete introduction to the whole Gita.

-Jnana Yoga is not based on any particular dogma that the Guru teaches and which you have to learn.
+Jnana Yoga is not based on any particular dogma that the Guru teaches, which you have to learn.
 It is a way to discover the truth and understand it for yourself.

 Jnanayoga says that truth requires continuity.
-Because the thing which appears and then disappears cannot be considered as absolute.
+Because the thing that appears and then disappears cannot be considered as absolute.

-It is true that there is some truth hidden in the ever-changing appearances!
+There is indeed some truth hidden in the ever-changing appearances!
 But the aim of Jnana Yoga is only to discover the Absolute Truth.

 How to Practice Jnana Yoga?